We arrived home with no health problems following these guidelines. Of course, we look like we have been on a LONG flight…but it’s good to be home.

 We learned that the world is small.
 We met people who knew people that we knew.

 We learned same same but different.
-People all over the world are doing the same things that people in the USA are doing – working, raising children, weddings, births, deaths, work, childrearing.
+People all over the world are doing the same things that people in the USA are doing – working, raising children, weddings, births, deaths.
 What breaks your heart breaks their hearts.
 They are not so different.

 Time to Go